-Whilst the Group becomes most visible during extreme weather events, community presence is maintained through A&P shows where free rides and kids activities are available.
+While this strategic work is ongoing, the Group will continue to refine how current activities, such as community sponsorship and partnerships support ambitions for the future and determining what gaps exist that might prevent meeting these ambitions.
+Presently, community presence is maintained through A&P shows where free rides and kids activities are available.
 Community support is provided through relevant tree trimming, hanging Christmas lights and town flags, with wider financial support being provided for critical activities such as the Electricity Rescue Helicopter and WaterSafe.
-Financial support is also provided to assist in areas of economic development, including a Business Development Fund, Engineering Scholarships and supporting the Young Enterprise Scheme and energy hardship through Healthy Homes.
+We also provide financial support to assist in areas of economic development, including a Business Development Fund, Engineering Scholarships and supporting the Young Enterprise Scheme and energy hardship through Healthy Homes.